Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] Kadet Biegler podal veliteli batalionu dvě z těch pohlednic, které vydávalo ředitelství Vojenského válečného archivu ve Vídni, kde byl náčelníkem generál pěchoty Wojnowich.
 Na jedné straně byla karikatura ruského vojáka, ruského mužika se zarostlou bradou, kterého objímá kostlivec.

-Sir Edward Grey is mentioned in connection with post-cards the 11th march company were given as compensation for the salami they were supposed to get on the way from Budapest eastwards to the front.
-One of the post-cards depicts Sir Edward Grey dangling from the gallows.
+is mentioned in connection with postcards the 11th march company were given as compensation for the salami they were supposed to get on the way from Budapest eastwards to the front.
+One of the postcards depicts Grey dangling from the gallows.
 He is also the target of a hate-poem from the collection The Iron Fist by the poet Greinz.

 Background

-Sir Edward Grey was British foreign secretary from 1905 to 1915 and played an important role in the events the led to the outbreak of war in 1914, although his diplomacy failed.
-He is criticized for not having communicated clearly to Germany that an invasion of Belgium would lead to war with Britain, but on the other hand he is given credit for persuading Italy to join the war on the side of the Entente.
+was British Foreign Secretary from 1905 to 1915 and played an important role in the events that led to the outbreak of war in 1914, although his diplomacy failed.
+He is criticised for not having communicated clearly to Germany that an invasion of Belgium would lead to war with Britain, but on the other hand he is given credit for persuading Italy to join the war on the side of the Entente.

 A friend came to see me on one of the evenings of the last week — he thinks it was on Monday, August 3rd.
 We were standing at a window of my room in the Foreign Office.
 It was getting dusk, and the lamps were being lit in the space below...
 My friend recalls that I remarked on this with the words, "The lamps are going out all over Europe: we shall not see them lit again in our lifetime".